Rate Limits

 }

-These are the upstream provider tiers BlockRun currently routes through.
-They are not contractual and change as we re-tier with each provider; treat them as orders of magnitude, not SLAs.
+These are the orders of magnitude BlockRun's shared capacity currently runs at, by model family.
+They are not contractual and change as we re-tier capacity; treat them as ballpark, not SLAs.

 |---|---|---|---|